egreenberg90/publicprivacyhotline/README.md

 Test that your PIR sensor works: https://learn.adafruit.com/pir-passive-infrared-proximity-motion-sensor/using-a-pir-w-arduino *****

 In Processing, paste in the code I have included in the files.
 Do proper testing to ensure it works.
 Note that you will want to play around with the volumes.
 The ringing should be much louder than the tracks you listen to with the phone pressed against your ear.
+You will also want to alter the # of tracks based on what you included on the MicroSD

 Once the electronics are working, it's time to get it working in the phone itself.
 Unscrew the bottom of the phone.
 You'll want to get rid of the phone guts.
 Take out everything except the wires connecting to the button where the headset rests, and leave the headset alone for now.

 It's best if you can figure out the wiring of the phone button (where the headset rests) and sub that in for the other button.
 If not, you will have to make the phone button physically press the button you are hooking up to the breadboard.

+You will need to have the motion sensor outside of the phone.
+I drilled a hole and then taped it to this hole from inside.

 It's also nice if you can hack into the phone speakers, solder them to a jack, and plug in, but this is a little tricky.
 Using already existing headphones is quick and will get the job done.
 Just open up the headset and take everything out.
 Now take apart your headphones.
 You will want to remove the part that rests on your head and all the padding that surrounds the actual speakers.
 When you're through, you should be left with the speakers and the wires connecting to the jack.
 Shove this into the headset and position the speakers where you would normally hear them in the top circular part of the phone.
 Thread the cord in the coil of the actual phone cord and plug the headphone jack into the MP3 shield.